JuanTarrio/rebvo/README.md

 If you want to use your own camera loader, just write a child overwriting the virtual functions in VideoCam and add it to the first thread of rebvo.

+#### Video2SimCam Utility

+Currently rebvo canot load compressed video directly (a feature that is gonna be added soon), so a simple utility is provided in the Video2SimCam folder that uses OpenCV VideoCapture to uncompress the video in the SimCam format (can take a lot of disk space!).

 ### FAQ

 -- Depth is not correct, objects that are close appear far and viceversa